bradennapier/react-style-vars/README.md

   <br />
 </div>

+## Features

+- Easily handle cascading CSS Variables with rendering and setting at any level in the Component tree.
+- Efficiently get, set, or merge multiple variables without requiring react components to re-render.
+-

 ## Simple Example

 Below we render a simple static set of variables into the dom which is set a div wrapper which is set with the `display: contents` style so it should not affect any other styles that may wrap it.
 These will not change at any point due to how it is configured.
 It is the most performant method of rendering variables at the given component tree.